Daniel-KM/Omeka-S-module-Reference/README.md

 - sort_order: "asc" (default) or "desc".
 - filters: array Limit values to the specified data.
 Currently managed:
   - "languages": list of languages.
-Values without language are returned with the empty value "".
+Values without language are returned with the value "null".
 This option is used only for properties.
   - "datatypes": array Filter property values according to the data types.
     Default datatypes are "literal", "resource", "resource:item", "resource:itemset", "resource:media" and "uri".